Skip to main content

 exit

-For the changes to be applied to the overlay, i.e., the upper directory, the computer must be rebooted, or the kernel must be loaded again using Kernel Boot (where supported); otherwise, any modifications won’t be visible.
+For the changes to be applied to the root, i.e., the lower directory, the computer must be rebooted, or the kernel must be loaded again using Kernel Boot (where supported); otherwise, any modifications won’t be visible.

 Alternatively, users can temporarily boot with the immutability disabled.
 To do that, do the following steps.

 • ⚠️ Important: We must stress that the preferred method to modify the root is the above.
-If you know what you’re doing, use the method below at your own risk.
+If you know what you’re doing, use the technique below at your own risk.

 • Press E in the GRUB boot menu.